What Affects Electrician Cost in Adelaide

 - Fan size (smaller fans = easier install)

-- Ceiling height (high ceilings = more difficult)
+- Ceiling height (high or cathedral ceilings = more difficult)

-- Existing wiring (already wired vs. new circuit)
+- Existing wiring (already wired vs new circuit)

 - Fan with lights (more complex wiring)